claytonbrown/terraformExamples/abc/speed-test/README.md

 ssh -i name_of_key.pem root@instance_ip_address
 ```

+### Dealing with SSH Key Permissions

-**However**, you may need to restrict the permissions on the .pem file to avoid an angry warning from SSH.
+You may need to restrict the permissions on the .pem file to avoid an angry warning from SSH.
 You can do that like so:

 ```
 chmod go-rwx name_of_key.pem
 ```

-Also, **the SSH key .pem file will not be deleted when you call `terraform destroy`**.
-You must remove it by hand.
+### Deleting SSH keys

+If you choose to execute `terraform destroy` by hand instead of using using `./destroy.sh`, be aware that the SSH key .pem file will **not** be deleted by terraform.
+This can cause problems if you try to execute `./setup.sh` or `terraform apply` again in the future, as this old .pem file will prevent a new .pem keyfile from being written, which will **cause your login attempts to fail**.

 ## Architecture

-Once `terraform apply` has run successfully, you end up with an architecture that looks like this:
+Once `./setup.sh` has run successfully, you end up with an architecture that looks like this:

 ![Stress and Network Testing Environment](diagrams/ubuntu_speed_test.png)